dlidstrom/Duplo/README.md

 ## 1. General Information

 Duplicated source code blocks can harm maintainability of software systems.
-Duplo is a tool to find duplicated code blocks in large C, C++, Java, C# and VB.Net systems.
+Duplo is a tool to find duplicated code blocks in large code bases.
+Duplo has special support for some programming languages, meaning it can filter out (multi-line) comments and compiler directives.
+For example: C, C++, Java, C#, and VB.NET.
+Any other text format is also supported.

 ## 2. Maintainer